(September - November)

 food and drink

 Foodies will have plenty to enjoy, with oysters, marron and spring lamb all plentiful and season.
-Drop into see producers and taste treats like new season cheeses from the local sheep dairy, honey products from the honey farms and new season oysters on the American River.
+Drop into see producers and taste treats like honey products from the honey farms and new season oysters on the American River.
 Restaurants will be filled with fresh produce too, and wineries will have their cellar doors open for tastings.
 Drop into breweries and distilleries for some welcoming Island hospitality.
-Kangaroo Island Farmers Market is also an excellent place to get an overview of the fresh seasonal produce.
+Markets both in Penneshaw and Kingscote provide a place to get an overview of the fresh seasonal produce.
 Why not buy a few tasty morsels and create your own picnic?
 There is no shortage of remote beaches, headlands and other private spots to settle down for an outdoor feast.
-The Kangaroo Island Gateway Visitor Information Centre in Penneshaw is also a great destination to select from an exciting collection of the Island’s produce.

 The Island is home to 540 kilometres of coastline and from sunbathing, surfing, fishing, swimming to leisurely strolling, you’ll find that Kangaroo Island is a coastal paradise in springtime.
 Paddle a kayak or cast a line from the jetties, catching some of Australia’s freshest seafood.